SanthoshD123/plagiarism-checker/README.md

 # Plagiarism Checker

 A web app to detect potential plagiarism by comparing text against online sources.
-This tool helps students, writers, and educators identify content similarity and maintain academic integrity.
+This tool helps students, writers, and educators identify content similarity and maintain academic integrity. (not yet completed fully)

 ## Features